treknuts/treknuts/README.md

 # Hello, I'm Trevor Knutson

 ### I'm a father, husband, and developer.
-- I'm currently learing Android and Swift.
+- I'm currently learing Flutter.
-- I like to workout, play video games, and golf!
+- I like to workout, play video games, and ~~golf~~!

 ---